aenagy/UTOR-VIRT-CYBER-PT-06-2021-U-LOL/README.md

 Only the *jump-box* machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _TODO: Add whitelisted IP addresses_
   - Answer: You are probably expecting an IPv4 address here.
-Instead, for security reasons, all I will say is that the output from "what is my ipv4 address" in Chrome running on my home PC will be used here.
+Instead, for security reasons, all I will say is that the output from `what is my ipv4 address` in Chrome running on my home PC will be used here.

 Machines within the network can only be accessed by *jump-box*.
 - TODO: _Which machine did you allow to access your ELK VM?_